 We’ve been traveling with my son since he was seven months old.
 Our first trip was to Hawaii and it was a pretty rough experience.
 There was a lot of crying for everyone involved.
 After he turned a year old it started getting better, and now at three he’s an expert world traveler.
-We just returned from a trip to Ireland and by now I think I’ve learned enough to share my favorite traveling tips for both international and domestic travel.
+We just returned from a trip to Ireland and by now I think I’ve learned enough to share my favorite tips for traveling with a toddler, for both international and domestic travel.

 Traveling with Toddler Tips: